Spikan/JSIncremental/DEV_TOOLS_README.md

 ### Numbers showing as Infinity?

-- The break_infinity library might not be loaded
+- The break_eternity.js library might not be loaded
 - Check the browser console for errors
 - Verify the CDN link in index.html